Staff Product Designer

 Niche is a two-sided marketplace.
 Schools pay to reach prospective students.
 Students use Niche to discover and research colleges.
 The business works when those two sides connect meaningfully.

 Higher ed was facing a demographic cliff.
 Niche was already great at the moment a student first showed interest in a school: a follow, a save, an info request.
 The problem was everything after.
 Students were signaling intent, then stalling out before applying, before responding to outreach, before accepting a Direct Admissions offer.
 Schools were watching qualified interest leak out of their funnels and had no way to act on it.
-The initial brief leaned toward a school-facing messaging tool, where schools would nudge students into the next step.
+The initial brief leaned toward a school-facing messaging tool.
 My first move was to reframe it.

 School side